-Receivables represent valid claims against the debtors indicated and do not include amounts for goods shipped or services provided subsequent to the statements of net assets.
-All revenue recognized as of the dates of statements of net assets has been realized (or is realizable) and earned.
-Revenue has not been recognized before (1) persuasive evidence of an arrangement exists, (2) services have been rendered, (3) consideration to be received is fixed or determinable and (4) collectability is reasonably assured.
+Receivables represent valid claims against the debtors indicated and do not include amounts for goods shipped or services provided subsequent to the dates of the statements of net position, goods shipped on consignment, or other types of arrangements not constituting sales.
+All revenue recognized as of the date of the statement of net position has been realized (or is realizable) and earned.
+Revenue has not been recognized before (1) persuasive evidence of an arrangement exists, (2) goods have been delivered or services rendered, (3) consideration to be received is fixed or determinable and (4) collectability is reasonably assured.

-Adequate provision has been made for losses, costs and expenses that may be incurred subsequent to the dates of the statements of net assets in respect of services rendered prior to those dates and for uncollectible accounts, discounts, and allowances, etc., that may be incurred in the collection of receivables at those dates.
+Adequate provision has been made for losses, costs and expenses that may be incurred subsequent to the dates of the statements of net position in respect of sales and services rendered prior to that those dates and for uncollectible accounts, discounts, returns and allowances, etc., that may be incurred in the collection of receivables at that those dates.

-We have adequately disclosed a description of our major revenue-generating services, the types of arrangements used to deliver these services, and a description of the revenue recognition policies applicable to these services.
+We have adequately disclosed a description of our major revenue-generating services, the types of arrangements used to deliver these services, and a description of the revenue recognition policies applicable to these products or services.